From this site you can download all kind of stuff I made.

 Circuit to galvanic separate the RS232 link, no copper contact between input and output.
 Click on the picture to get the schematic diagram (PDF) or use the link below.

-This following link leads to the site where TFPCX is stored:
+This following link leads to the page where TFPCX is stored:

 Although I moved to Linux a few years ago, still the XSCC 16 bit FlexNet driver for various SCC cards is available here.
 The last version is 0.23 which adds support for the French FSCC card and has the ability to work with different SCC X-tal clock frequencies.